fabianbartsch/fabianbartsch.com/README.md

 I'm an independent software consultant specializing in:

-- Laravel web platforms
+- Software Development
-- AI-powered automation
+- AI
-- API integrations and backend systems
+- Automation

 The site is intentionally minimal — a fast, responsive landing page with a clear message and easy contact options.